Admission to Secondary and High School

 A place at a catchment area school will only have been offered if you made a preference for it or where places remained available.
 If you did not name the catchment school as a preference, and it was oversubscribed, then places will only have been offered to those parents who applied in the first instance.

 If your child is in receipt of free school meals or you are receiving the maximum level of working tax credits then he/she may be entitled to travel assistance to school.
-Further information and details of how to apply can be on the school transport for under 16s web page.
+Further information and details of how to apply can be found on the school transport for under 16s web page.